Mijo-Software/AssemblyInfo/README.md

 # AssemblyInfo

-A small class to get the assembly properties
+A small class to get the assembly attributes